 Traveling with camera gear can be a complete nightmare.
 Every extra thing you take with you adds up to extra weight, and, extra space.
 Things you often don’t have enough of.

-I was recently faced with exactly this dilemma, while also trying to upgrade my 10 year old, super small, but mostly useless, old tripod.
+I was recently faced with exactly this dilemma, while also trying to upgrade my 10-year-old, super small, but mostly useless, old tripod.

-So, in this post I am going to share the fruits of my long, arduous quest for the best travel tripod.
-From the top of the line, to the super affordable, I have found the best options out there to help you take amazing pictures on the road!
+So in this post, I am going to share the fruits of my long, arduous quest for the best travel tripod.
+From the top of the line to the super affordable, I have found the best options out there to help you take amazing pictures on the road!

 They have also thought about almost everything including

-It just comes with a price-tag to match.
+It just comes with a price tag to match.
 And, I actually found the specs a little lacking compared to Brian above when I seriously compared them.
 And for more than double the price, Three Legged had me sold.

-The Benro Slim is probably the cheapest, smallest and simplest of all the tripods in this review.
-That doesn’t mean that it’s not worth your time, it just lacks a few features and a little bit of maximum height, as well as weight capacity.
+The Benro Slim is probably the cheapest, smallest, and simplest of all the lightweight travel tripods in this review.
+That doesn’t mean that it’s not worth your time, it just lacks a few features and a little bit of full height, as well as weight capacity.

 Weighing in at 2.64lb, it’s certainly the lightest I have seen in a while.
 And I was surprised it was able to extend to 57.1 inches (147cm).
 Not a towering tripod, but given it collapses to 12.9 inches (32.7cm) it’s probably the smallest too.